 The main gallops used on a daily basis are situated less than half a mile from the yard itself.
 Horses go to and from the gallops via purpose-built tracks and tree-lined avenues within the Park House estate, avoiding the need to contend with traffic on the roads.

 The artificial gallops include a four and a half furlong polytrack straight gallop (resurfaced in 2018), a five and a half furlong fibresand gallop, a four furlong circular all-weather gallop and a 3 furlong uphill woodchip gallop.
 In addition there are three separate grass gallops, a schooling field for the jumpers and a further 15 acres of grass for walking and trotting.

 Kingsclere also offers a further 100 acres of downland gallops on nearby Watership Down, which are used regularly for faster work.
 This area contains a total of eight individual grass gallops, varying in nature and ranging in distance from 5 furlongs to 1 mile 6 furlongs.
 The turf has been laid for over a hundred years and consequently provides a cushion for the horses, even at times when there is little rain.
 The area also boasts a mile all-weather gallop, together with extensive schooling facilities for National Hunt horses.

-The yard has seven grazing paddocks of varying sizes, allowing horses to be grazed in hand after exercise or turned out in the afternoons or during their post-season break.
+The yard has eight grazing paddocks of varying sizes, allowing horses to be grazed in hand after exercise or turned out in the afternoons or during their post-season break.
 There are also two turnout pens for more restricted turnout.